nycmeshnet/nycmesh.net/content/gsg/index.md

 **Backup connections**

 - Gigabit wireless to 375 Pearl (SN1)
-- Gigabit wireless to 303 Vernon
+- 10 Gigabit wireless (Siklu) to 303 Vernon

 **Planned upgrades**

-July: 10 Gigabit connection to 303 Vernon (no downtime)

-August(?): Additional hardware at 111 8th POP and backhaul exiting in the same building.
-This will result in a slight speed increase at GSG. (minimal or no downtime in August)
+October: Additional hardware at 111 8th POP and backhaul exiting in the same building.
+This will result in a slight speed increase at GSG. (minimal  downtime)

-**Microduct team**

-Daniel
-John
-Christian
-Armani
-Joe Moser
-Andy Bee

-**Install Leaders**
+**Fiber Install Leaders**
-Christian
-Armani
-Joe Moser
+Brian